juju/docs/src/en/config-azure.md

 # Configuring for Windows Azure

-This process requires you to have an Windows Azure account.
+This process requires you to have a Windows Azure account.
 If you have not signed up for one yet, it can obtained at http://azure.microsoft.com/en-us/.

 You should start by generating a generic configuration file for Juju, using the